Pool robots are now more common, but there are many things you need to know before you splash the cash.

 Some now have charging cradles that you place the robot on.
 Technically, these are better as they have waterproof +/- charge plates, but that should not be the primary influencer for purchase.

-Consumer Advice: These generally have over 100W lithium-ion batteries, which exceeds the limit you should charge inside a home.
+Consumer Advice: These generally have over 100W lithium-ion batteries, which exceeds the limit for inside home charging.
 Charging must be out of direct sunlight and on non-flammable materials like tiles or a driveway.
 Do not store flammable materials within 3m of the robot.
 Read Is there a safe way to charge Lithium-ion batteries?

 Speed – not as important as doing a good job